VladKarpushin/out_of_focus_deblur/README.md

 Theory
 ------

-@note The explanation is based on the books @cite gonzalez and @cite gruzman.
-Also, you can refer to Matlab's tutorial [Image Deblurring in Matlab] and the article [SmartDeblur].
-@note The out-of-focus image on this page is a real world  image.
-The out-of-focus was achieved manually by camera optics.

 ### What is a degradation image model?

 Here is a mathematical model of the image degradation in frequency domain representation: